Working in partnership

 Trading is completely transparent and you support a supply-base that remains sustainable because payment is made promptly by all parties.
 As an organisation, you are accredited with key management systems and certifications that provide the partnership with complete peace of mind.

-If you and your organisation need further convincing that a partnership relationship and a Print Management solution would be a good solution and, you are in Central Government or the Wider Public Sector, the Crown Commercial Service (CCS) Framework (defined below), could be a good vehicle for you avoiding the onerous processes linked to the OJEU.
+If you and your organisation need further convincing that a partnership relationship and a Print Management solution would be a good option and you are in Central Government or the Wider Public Sector, the Crown Commercial Service (CCS) Framework could be a good vehicle for you avoiding the onerous processes linked to the OJEU.

 The CCS Framework RM3785 offers all Public-Sector organisations the flexibility to source a fully-managed, end-to-end print and digital solution that includes associated services, such as design, storage, fulfillment and distribution, postal dispatch, scanning and stock management.
 The framework offers a compliant, straightforward, quick, cost-efficient and direct route to market.